siffland/analogue_duo_convert_images/README.md

 # Image Conversion Script

-This script uses the [NO-Intro](https://datomatic.no-intro.org) DAT file for TB16/PC-Engine and the [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) to create bin files compatible with the Analogue Duo.  the files will need to be put in the SDCard in the System\Library\Images\pce directory.
-Currently this only works for HuCards.
+This script uses the [NO-Intro](https://datomatic.no-intro.org) DAT file for TB16/PC-Engine HUcards or the [Redump](http://http://redump.org/downloads/) DAT file for TB16/PC-Engine CD's and the [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) to create bin files compatible with the Analogue Duo.
+The files will need to be put in the SDCard in the System\Library\Images\pce or System\Library\Images\pcecd directory depending if it is ahucard or CD game.

 Probably still has bugs and a few games are missing, will keep working on it.
-Also BoxArt has to be reduced to 165x165 pixels, I understand this on the Pocket, but not on a 1080p tv, hopefully that gets fixed in an update.
+Also BoxArt has to be reduced to 165x165 pixels.

 I created a release zip file with the images.
 Unzip it to the System\Library\Images\pce directory on your SDCard, it is only the BoxArt.
+Working on a PCECD release should be up shortly

 ## Usage